nalmadi/nalmadi.github.io/_posts/2026-01-24-student-interview-Rose.md

 like problem-solving, writing clean code, and working through the full development process translated directly into the projects I worked on.
 But the internship also gave me perspectives I couldn’t get just from the classroom.
-There were several frameworks and tools that are simply not taught in classrooms and which I had to quickly learn on the job.
+There were several frameworks and tools that are simply not taught in classrooms which I had to quickly learn on the job.
 I also got to see how real engineering teams collaborate, manage large codebases, and balance technical decisions with user needs.
 Experiencing that in a professional environment helped me understand how the computer science concepts I’m learning at Colby apply at scale, and it made me even more